 - Some users have griped about the noise

 Despite the fact that Coway implemented a HEPA filter with a 99.97 efficiency rate and a four-step filtration process, some testers have claimed that the performance of this purifier is merely average.

 The true sensation with this design lies within its particle sensing technology.
 Because of this, the unit detects the current air quality of the room and adjusts accordingly.
 In addition, when it detects clean air after 30 minutes it will shut off.

 Even though this is one of the most compact units on the market, it still delivers an impressive amount of coverage.
 It will lose its effectiveness in larger spaces; but, it can handle up to 360 square feet.

-For the most part, it seems that the noise is not a concern for Coway’s air purifier no matter which speed level it is on.
+For the most part, it seems that the noise is not a concern for Coway no matter which speed level it is on.

 What is nice about the ideology that went into this design process is the pre-filter is washable.
 As such, replacing the filters does not need to be done as frequently.

-It is a little bittersweet that the performance of this air purifier does not stack up to the higher-end models as its combination of size and functionality is superb.
+It is a little bittersweet that the performance does not stack up to the higher-end models as its combination of size and functionality is superb.
 Still, it has been well-received by the vast majority of consumers.

-- One of the smallest air purifiers on the market
+- One of the smallest products on the market

 - The pre-filter is washable